-There is an opportunity for hotel development within the Neighbourhood Area.
+Hotel development will be supported in the plan area.
 Any such development should be located within the Local Centres of Haworth Main Street, Haworth Mill Hey and Cross Roads, then edge of centre locations.
 Only if suitable sites are not available should out of centre sites be considered.
 Development should be of a size relative to the size of existing settlements and should have regard to the following:-

-- Provision of adequate in-curtilage, off-street parking; - Avoidance of adverse impacts on any existing local parking issues; - Safe access from the highway network and avoidance of increased local traffic congestion; - Neighbour amenity, including noise and light intrusion.
+- Provision of adequate in-curtilage, off-street parking; - Avoidance of adverse impacts on any existing local parking issues; - Safe access from the highway network and avoidance of increased local traffic congestion; • It should not have an unacceptable adverse impact on residential amenity, including noise and light - of BHDD1.